ANTI-MONEY LAUNDERING POLICY

 We appreciate your understanding and full cooperation in relation to the implementation of this policy.

-All enquiries regarding this policy shall be directed to the Legal and Compliance Department
+All inquiries regarding this policy shall be directed to the Legal and Compliance Department